apoapse1/Librum-for-Skyrim-VR/README.md

 If you do not want this plugin, disable it in MO2.

 ***High Fidelity ENB - LCD vs OLED*** [[Nexus](https://www.nexusmods.com/skyrimspecialedition/mods/27308)].
-Librum makes use of the excellent _High Fidelity ENB_, which fixes Skyrim's lighting while retaining the high framerates necessary for a good VR experience.
+Librum makes use of the excellent _High Fidelity ENB_, which fixes Skyrim's lighting while retaining the high framerates necessary for a good experience.
 If you have an LCD-based headset (Valve Index, Rift S), enable only the LCD version.
 If you have an OLED-based headset (Vive, Rift CV1), enable only the OLED version.

 Choose the appropriate plugin.